 EnerPHit for Existing Buildings

 A comprehensive retrofit project aims to provide you with lower utility bills, a significantly reduced energy footprint, much more comfort, better indoor environmental quality, more durability and less maintenance in a functional and beautiful environment.
-Whether you are looking to remodel a little or go all the way, we can help you assess your current building, and work with you to arrive at a design solution that fits your needs today and in the future.

-Certified Passive House Designers and Consultants
+Certified Passive House Designers, Consultants and Tradespeople

 The Passive House Standard is the most rigorous building energy standard in the world.
 Consultants, projects or building components that have obtained the right to carry the logo have committed themselves to design excellence and the Passive House energy performance criteria.